To show that the just life is better, Socrates first takes up the question of what justice is (Republic II.368c).

 What Justice is in the Individual

-"Therefore it is fitting that the reasoning part should rule, it being wise and exercising foresight on behalf of the whole soul, and for the spirited part to obey it and be its ally" (Republic IV.441e)."These two parts... will exercise authority over the appetitive part which is the largest part in any man's soul and is insatiable for possessions.
+"It is fitting for the reasoning part to rule (ἄρχειν), it being wise and exercising foresight on behalf of the whole soul, and for the spirited part to obey it and be its ally" (Republic IV.441e)."These two parts... will exercise authority over the appetitive part which is the largest part and is insatiable for possessions.
 They will watch over it to see that it is not filled with so-called pleasures of the body, and by becoming enlarged and strong thereby no longer does its own job but attempts to enslave and rule over those over whom it is not fitted to rule, and so upsets everyone's whole life" (Republic IV.442a-b).

-This organization of the parts is justice in a human being.
+This organization of the three parts of the soul ("reason" (τὸ λογιστικὸν), "spirit" (τὸ θυμοειδές), and "appetite" (τὸ ἐπιθυμητικόν)) is justice in a human being.

 "[Justice] does not lie in a man's external actions, but in the way he acts within himself....
 He does not allow each part of himself to perform the work of another, or the parts of his soul (τὰ ἐν τῇ ψυχῇ γένη) to meddle with one another.
 He regulates well what is really his own and rules himself.
 He puts himself in order, ... and harmonizes the three parts of himself...
 He thinks that the just and beautiful action, which he names as such, to be that which preserves this state (ἕξιν) and indeed helps achieve it, wisdom to be the knowledge which oversees this action; and believing and naming the unjust action to be that which ever tends to, an unjust action to be that which always destroys it, and ignorance the belief which oversees that" (Republic IV.443d-444a).